PrincetonUniversity/VST/ltac2/simpl_by_cbv_notes.md

 If symbols are missing in the delta list, the resulting terms can become very large and it can take minutes to run cbv.

+## Using `Set Debug "Cbv"`

+Coq has a command `Set Debug "Cbv".`.
+If enabled, it dumps all delta expansion decisions.
+A few hints:

+- This cannot be undone - one has to restart coqtop to disable this setting.
+- Interesting are typically the `[Cbv] Not unfolding` lines - I usually grep the output for it and `sort | uniq` the result

 ## Using Coqtop and batch debug

 Usually coqtop is faster in displaying terms than most IDEs - also it obeys `Set Printing Depth`.